nezamio/firebase-chat-ready-api/README.md

 > Note: This method is a `static` function

+> Chat rooms is ordered by last modified ones

 call with **3** params

 1. `user` the user  *could be user Id or the user object*